*Updated: August 25, 2019*

 Vicky Torosian had a fondness for the California Bell Casino, which like its fellow Los Angeles County card rooms, was bleeding cash in the 1980s.
 California establishments were only being permitted to deal a total of three games: low-ball, draw poker, and Panguingue.
 The later is a rummy-type creation dating back to the Gold Rush days of the mid-1800s.

 Vicky persuaded her husband to take a look at the California Bell and he eventually decided to invest $750,000 in the card room.
 Once in the gambling business, Torosian started looking for loop holes in the state laws allowing him to generate more revenues.

-One night he learned about a Chinese card game called “Puy Soy” that gives players 13 cards, which would then be broken into three poker hands played against a banker’s trio of hands.
-Torosian liked the idea of splitting hands but he did not see much profit from the slow play of all those cards on the table.
-He then had the idea of seven cards being divided into hands of two and five, as they would probably play fast enough to both attract players and make the game profitable.
+One night he learned about a Chinese card game called Puy Soy giving people 13 cards, which would be broken into three poker hands and played against a banker’s trio of hands.
+Torosian liked the thought of splitting things up, however, did not see much profit from the slow action on the table.
+He then had the idea of seven cards being divided into hands of two and five, thinking rounds would resolve fast enough to both attract players and make it profitable in the process.

 How to Play